 Average water temperature is 29°C so a lycra suit or a 3mm suit is recommended.

-The Islands of Micronesia are about 5-6 hours by air from Cairns and are situated just to the North of Papua New Guinea and to the west of the Hawaii Islands.
+The Islands of Micronesia are situated just to the North of Papua New Guinea and to the west of the Hawaii Islands.
 The international country code for Guam is 671, Palau 680 and the Federated States of Micronesia (FSM) is 691.

 Palau is 9 hours ahead of Greenwich Mean Time (GMT); Guam, Chuuk & Yap are 10 hours; and Pohnpei & Kosrae are 11 hours ahead of GMT.